zonkyio/embedded-database-spring-test/README.md

 However, the change of database providers is really easy, so you can try them all.

-You can either configure a provider for each class separately by `@AutoConfigureEmbeddedDatabase(provider = ...)` annotation, or through `embedded-database.provider` property globally.
+You can either configure a provider for each class separately by `@AutoConfigureEmbeddedDatabase(provider = ...)` annotation, or through `zonky.test.database.provider` property globally.

 |                                   |       [Docker][docker-provider]      |             [Zonky][zonky-provider]             | [OpenTable][opentable-provider] | [Yandex][yandex-provider] |
 |:---------------------------------:|:------------------------------------:|:-----------------------------------------------:|:-------------------------------:|:-------------------------:|